openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 Use the search field within a topic to find an existing team in that topic.

+.. note:: Partial strings are not supported for searching teams.

+To get a list of teams that match your search keywords, follow these steps.

 #.
 In the LMS, select the **Teams** tab.

 #.
 On the **Teams** page, select **Browse**, then select the topic in which
    you want to find a team.

 #.
-In the search field, enter one or more keywords to search for within a
+In the search field, enter one or more keywords to search for, then press
-   team's description and title, then press **Enter** or the search icon.
+   **Enter** or select the search icon.

    .. note:: Partial strings are not supported for searching teams.